mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 I was pleasantly surprised by how collaborative the environment was.
 All of the professors I met are extremely qualified, very knowledgeable, incredibly passionate about their research, and truly thoughtful in their teaching.
 I constantly felt encouraged and really appreciated the enthusiasm of everyone in the department.
 Students from other years shared resources and advice with our cohort.
 And our cohort tried to build on those resources to iterate for the next year.
 I always felt I could message a peer if I needed help understanding a concept or problem.
 I always felt that the professors were interested in how we were doing both academically and emotionally.
 As an added bonus, I LOVE living in California – I am able to ride a bicycle to commute 30 minutes a day and live in a place extremely accessible to nature (40 minutes to Napa, 1.5 hours to Tahoe, 1.5 hours to Yosemite!).

-Despite all the all-day, every-day studying in first year, I am very happy that I was able to find small joys in everyday life.
+Despite all the all-day, every-day studying in first year (which was very stressful!), I am very happy that I was able to find small joys in everyday life.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">